Overview

 Students studying this module will gain an insight into the mobile games industry- market trends, developments in mobile devices and technology, mobile games genres, the major technology platforms, quality assurance standard and deployment.

-• Mobile Games Development – This module has two themes that can be broadly categorised as- (i) an understanding of the mobile games industry, and (ii) practical skills in the development and deployment of a mobile game.
+Outline content: business plans and monetization, storing and using data, location information, optimisation, user interfaces, input and controllers, future developments. - Mobile Games Development – This module has two themes that can be broadly categorised as- (i) an understanding of the mobile games industry, and (ii) practical skills in the development and deployment of a mobile game.

 This module challenges the student to develop a game, from concept to deployment, using major technology platforms such as Unity or Java.
 The emphasis is on meeting quality benchmarks, understanding the need for portability across devices and the issues arising from a reduction in resources.